Handling sign language transcription system with the computer-friendly numerical multilabels: Conclusion

 \section{Conclusion}

 Nowadays, several lexical corpus collections include HamNoSys annotations.
 However, the way signs are annotated is not standardized.
 We decided to implement the HamNoSys parser as universally as possible to leverage and combine existing annotation efforts from different corpora.
+The parser focuses on converting HamNoSys symbols into a spatial-positional representation encoded by numerical multilabels to make existing corpora in this format useful for ML-based tasks and more straightforward to understand for non--linguistic researchers.

 The proposed parser reduces the amount of data stored in the original HamNoSys character since it omits some data, such as movement (analyzing only the initial gloss position) or finger-related details.
 Nevertheless, the essential characteristic of the sign is preserved.
-We have also proved that backward decoding of the gloss is possible with an efficiency above 80\%.
-We believe that the developed tool will contribute to future research efforts aimed at creating a fully functional sign language-agnostic translator.
+We have also proved that backward decoding of the gloss is possible with efficiency above 83\%.

+The main benefit of this solution is that the created numerical labels can be used as input for multi-headed classification networks of the signer's initial position and then for recognition of targeted words in spoken language.
+This way of representing HamNoSys also simplifies its structure even further, e.g., encoding only the shape, orientation, and position of the dominant hand.
+We believe that the developed tool will contribute to future research efforts to create a fully functional sign language-agnostic translator.